lilyhou/windows-iot/windows-iot/iot-enterprise/Advanced-Lockdown-Features/Shell-Launcher.md

 * Get information on a shell configuration for a specific user or group.

 > [!NOTE]
-> Any changes do not take effect until a user signs in.
+> Changes do not take effect until a user signs in.

 ## Additional Resources
 * [Use Shell Launcher to create a Windows 10 Kiosk](https://docs.microsoft.com/windows/configuration/kiosk-shelllauncher)